conaticus/FileExplorer/README.md

 # 🛠️ Installation

 Our plan is to provide installers for the supported operating systems or common package installers.
 Unfortunately we have serious Problems with Tauri and creating installers.
+There are some installers for linux under `dist-builds`.
+In the future there will be ready to go packages for macOS, Linux and Windows until then please refer to the compilation from source for your computer.

 ## Installation from source